hotwopik/WorldMagic/CONTRIBUTING.md

 ## Feature request

-If you creating feature request, please make sure that\
+If you're creating feature request, please make sure that\
 your feature is resolvable in this scope and doesn't create problems\
 with other plugins or minecraft itself